Have you ever eaten a full meal and still felt heavy, bloated, or stuck? That's your gut trying to tell you something.

 Prebiotics are a special type of fiber.
 But instead of just helping waste move along, they feed the good bacteria living inside your gut.
 Your gut is home to trillions of tiny bacteria.
 Some are helpful.
 Some are not.
 The balance between them affects how you digest food, how strong your immune system is, and even how you feel each day.
 When you eat prebiotics, the good bacteria feed on them and grow stronger.

 Common prebiotic fibers include inulin and a compound called FOS.
 You find these naturally in garlic, onions, bananas, and whole grains.
-A prebiotic fiber supplement for constipation delivers these same benefits even when your daily diet falls short.
+A prebiotic fiber supplement can help increase your intake of prebiotic fiber when dietary intake is limited.

 Why Do Your Gut Bacteria Matter More Than You Think?